Explanation of Main Headings

-Once you’ve selected a geographical area and you’re clear about your needs, then thoroughly review all the sites listed in your area of preference.
+Once you've selected a geographical area and you're clear about your needs, then thoroughly review all the sites listed in your area of preference.
 The descriptions are written to give you a sense of what places are like, from ambiance to physical layout.
 However, before reading the descriptions, you may want to check the Capacity and Fees & Deposits sections to determine which places seem to be a good fit from a size and budget perspective.
-If a facility is still a viable option after you’ve read the entire two-page editorial, add it to MyGuide or bookmark it for easy reference when planning phone calls and site visits later on.
+If a facility is still a viable option after you've read the entire description, bookmark it for easy reference when planning phone calls and site visits later on.

 Standing and seated capacities are included for ceremonies since these numbers may be totally different than the corresponding numbers for receptions.

 By now you should have a rough idea of how many people will be attending.
-If not, it’s time to zero in on the number, since many facilities want a deposit based on an estimated head count.
+If not, it's time to zero in on the number, since many facilities want a deposit based on an estimated head count.
 Look at the capacity figures for each event location.
 Seated or sit-down capacity refers to guests seated at tables.
-Standing capacity refers to a function where the majority of guests are not seated, such as a champagne/hors d’oeuvres reception.
-Put a next to those facilities that are compatible with your guest count.
-If you’re planning well in advance and don’t have your guest list whittled down yet, then you’ll just have to estimate and refine the count as the date draws near.
-There is a world of difference in cost and planning effort between an intimate party of 60 and a large wedding with over 200 guests.
-Pin down your numbers as soon as you can.
+Standing capacity refers to a function where the majority of guests are not seated, such as a champagne/hors d'oeuvres reception.
+Keep track of those facilities that are compatible with your guest count.
+If you're planning well in advance and don't have your guest list whittled down yet, then you'll just have to estimate and refine the count as the date draws near.
+There is a world of difference in cost and planning effort between an intimate party of 60 and a large wedding with over 200 guests, so pin down your numbers as soon as you can.

 In general, the seated capacity for meetings is listed as a range or a maximum.
 Sometimes, specific spaces are named along with their individual capacities.
 Occasionally, seating configurations are also provided: theater-style (auditorium row seating with chairs arranged closely together), classroom-style (an organized table-and-chair arrangement, usually in rows) and conference-style (seating around tables).